jac307/MediaArtTutorials/IARTS1T03/WT-W6.md

 ## Core Vocabulary

 For full reference, review the slides from this week.
-> Use also [W5 vocabulary](https://jac307.github.io/MediaArtTutorials/IARTS1T03/WT-W5.html#lights-overview){:target="_blank" rel="noopener noreferrer"}

 ### Timing